Nexmo/station/_documentation/en/client-sdk/troubleshooting.md

 # Have more Questions?

-Should you have any further questions, issues or feedback, please contact us on `support@nexmo.com` or at [Nexmo community Slack](https://developer.nexmo.com/community/slack).
+Should you have any further questions, issues or feedback, please contact us on `support@nexmo.com` or at [Vonage Developer Community Slack](https://developer.nexmo.com/community/slack).